OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: OLKAVS Dataset

-A total of 1,107 speakers participated in constructing the OLKAVS dataset.
-The speakers were recruited while considering the demography of biological sex and age.
+A total of 1,107 speakers participated in constructing the OLKAVS dataset, and all the speakers formally consented to using portrait rights and disclosing personal information.
+They were recruited while considering the demography of biological sex and age.
 The numbers of males and females are balanced with 555 males and 552 females.
 The age of speakers ranges from 10 to 60 and above, following its distribution within Korea.
-The age groups are defined with a bin size of 10 years, where their statistics are supplied in \Cref{table:age}.
-Note that the teenagers were specifically asked to speak on six topics only as shown in \Cref{table:topics} (Health/Diet, Sports/Leisure, Food, Education/School, Art/Culture, and Transportation), which are relatively easier to understand for younger people.
+Note that the teenagers were specifically asked to speak on six topics chosen from the total set of 14, as these topics were deemed more understandable for younger people (e.g., food, education/school), while the others spoke on all 14 topics.